pilypala/notes/readings/jfet.md

 - With Vgs at zero, only increasing Vds (no gate pressure), it gets to a point where Vsd = Vp.
 Causing the Vgd to be at Vp, pinching off at the drain end.
 At this point, Current stays independent of Vds and is only a function of Vgs!
 Device enters saturation mode or pinch off region
 - At Vgs <= Vp, JFET ceases to conduct current, it is at cutoff mode

 ### the omhic or linear or triode region
 - both Vgs and Vgd > Vp and both reverse biased, therefore both < 0
-- both ends are not pinched off, so channel acts as a resistor with resistance controlled by Vgs
+- ==both ends are not pinched off==, so channel acts as a resistor with resistance controlled by Vgs

 ### pinch-off region, or staturated region
 -  0 > Vgs > Vp, so not pinched off at source end
 -  Vgd < Vp < 0, pinched off at drain end
--  Current is dependent of Vds, only dependent of Vgs
+-  ==Current is independent of Vds, only dependent on Vgs==